There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Is this the coolest hike ever?
+Is the Sylvan Lake hike the coolest hike ever?
 No, but it’s definitely worth the hour or so that it takes to walk the loop.
 It’s so pretty with the leaves changing and the rock spires coming out of the water and along the shore are just so cool.
 I’ve never seen another lake like it and would definitely go back.
 If you want something a little different and more challenging, try the Cathedral Spires Trail a couple miles away.

 What to bring on the Sylvan Lake Loop Trail